 This campaign is in cooperation with a sports retailer in Switzerland.

 During the past three years, the site has had more than 3 million pageviews, and 25,000 people have registered on it (to earn points and prizes you must register).
 “So that’s how we drive registrations through the vertical,” Widmer said.

 “We have a very lovely community.
 They are sharing their best hiking moments on social media with us or sending us messages with feedback,” she added.
 “Most of the people do more than one hike, which is really impressive.”

 Blick’s other vertical outside its own website is also dedicated to outdoor activities: the publisher’s campaign Winter Awards is aimed at winter sports enthusiasts.

 The campaign lets people vote for the best ski resort in Switzerland in six categories.
-Voters can win prizes, and the website also features information about various ski resorts.
+Users need to register to vote and can enter a raffle and win prizes.
+The website also features information about various ski resorts.

 The 2022/23 edition, in which 76 ski resorts participated, was the second time the awards were organised.
 Blick’s different channels were used to raise awareness about the awards, with the campaign being covered in the print edition, website and the company’s TV channel.